learn-co-curriculum/react-hooks-components-basics/README.md

 ### Step 2 -- re-use the component many times!

 Let's imagine we have a blog post online describing the fact (note: not opinion) of why Bjarne Stroustrup has the [perfect lecture oration][bjarne-stroustrup].
-Naturally, we wan't our blog to display comments made by readers' that agree with our statement.
+Naturally, we wan't our blog to display comments made by readers that agree with our statement.
 Time to put the **modularity** aspect of components to use!
 Here is what the React implementation of this may look like if we were to make use of the `Comment` component in an enclosing `BlogPost` component:

 ```javascript
 class Comment extends React.Component {